vnyseny/Web-Activity-Logger/README.md

-# 🌐 Domain URL Logger
+# 🌐 Web Activity Logger

-A cross-browser extension for Chrome, Edge, and Firefox that logs URLs and timestamps for user-specified domains.
-Useful for productivity tracking, research logging, or auditing your web activity.
+A cross-browser extension for Chrome, Edge, and Firefox that logs web activity including URL parameters, DOM elements, and user interactions with timestamps.
+Useful for productivity tracking, research logging, data collection, or auditing your web activity.

 ---

 ## Features
-- **Domain Monitoring:** Add/remove domains to monitor (e.g., `wikipedia.org`).
+- **Site Monitoring:** Add/remove websites to monitor for activity logging.
-- **URL & Timestamp Logging:** Automatically logs the full URL and timestamp when you visit a monitored domain.
+- **URL Parameter Tracking:** Automatically capture URL parameters and query strings.
-- **Recent Logs:** View the last 20 logged entries in the popup.
+- **DOM Element Monitoring:** Track changes in specific DOM elements using CSS selectors.
+- **Interactive Data Grid:** View captured data in a sortable, filterable grid.
+- **Advanced Filtering:** Filter by parameters, date ranges, and search terms.
-- **Export Logs:** Download logs as JSON or CSV.
+- **Data Export:** Download data as JSON, CSV, or Excel formats.
-- **Clear Logs:** Remove all stored logs with one click.
+- **Force Capture:** Manually trigger data capture for current page.
 - **Local Storage:** All data is stored locally in your browser.
+- **Real-time Updates:** Automatically captures data as you navigate monitored sites.

 ---